joust/new-normal/README.md

 <p>The app will only work on modern browsers as it relies on things like css animations, fetch and native es6 features like async/await, arrow functions, template strings and deconstruction.
 When Service Workers are available, it will also offline its content.</p>

-<h2>FastClick</h2>

-<p>FastClick is (still) included to supress click delays on mobile platforms.
-I am aware that it is long deprecated &amp; unsupported and that there are viewport settings and platform specific css <code>touch-action: manipulation</code> to fix most issues in modern OS versions.</p>

 <h1>Attitude</h1>

 <p>The App allows to configure your attitude.
 It will be stored in the local storage of your browser:</p>